Emmily Kamwendo-Naphambo: Academic Background

-Naphambo has a master's degree in development studies from Lund University with a thesis on children in Malawian prisons in 2009 and received her Doctor of Philosophy (PhD) in Sociology from the University of Cape Town (UCT) in 2020.
-Her doctoral research was supported by the prestigious African Pathways Scholarship, jointly administered by the National Institute for the Humanities and Social Sciences (NIHSS) and the Council for the Development of Social Science Research in Africa (CODESRIA).
+In 2020, she completed a PhD in Sociology at the University of Cape Town (UCT) Her doctoral research. which was supported by the African Pathways Scholarship, with funding from the National Institute for the Humanities and Social Sciences (NIHSS) and the Council for the Development of Social Science Research in Africa (CODESRIA) explored how social and cultural norms define readiness for marriage among young girls.